List of countries by greenhouse gas emissions per capita

+2025 worldwide greenhouse gas (GHG) emissions per capita and by region.
+The width of each bar corresponds to the region's population size, and the height shows the emissions per capita.
+Therefore, the total area of each rectangle represents the total emissions for that specific region.
+The color of the area indicates the year-over-year growth of total emissions.
+In 2025, worldwide GHG emissions totaled 54.1 Gt CO₂eq across a global population of 8.18 billion.

 Per capita annual GHG emissions, including agriculture and land use change, measured in carbon dioxide-equivalents over a 100-year timescale.

-Global map of greenhouse gas (GHG) emissions, including agriculture and land use change, measured in carbon dioxide-equivalents over a 100-year timescale.

 This is a list of sovereign states and territories by per capita greenhouse gas emissions due to certain forms of human activity, based on the EDGAR database created by European Commission.
-The following table lists the 1970, 1990, 2000, 2010, 2020, 2021, 2022 and 2023 annual per capita GHG (Note: Greenhouse gases (GHG) constitute a group of gases contributing to global warming and climate change.
+The following table lists the 1970, 1990, 2000, 2010, 2020, 2021, 2022, and 2023 annual per capita GHG (Note: Greenhouse gases (GHG) constitute a group of gases contributing to global warming and climate change.

 The Kyoto Protocol, an environmental agreement adopted by many of the parties to the United Nations Framework Convention on Climate Change (UNFCCC) in 1997 to curb global warming, nowadays covers seven greenhouse gases: